Language Learning Notes: 4 Ways to Use Them to Become an Expert at Studying

 To give yourself more audio material for your notes, you could also try having group discussions with fellow learners in and/or about the language you’re learning.
 This is a great method of learning and note-taking for people who are sociable.

-Visual learners take the best language notes while watching movies, looking at photos, diagrams, etc. For example, watching a movie may not seem like a productive way to take language notes, but people who learn languages through visualization will be able to remember new foreign words easier by seeing them acted out visually.
+Visual learners take the best language notes while watching TV shows and movies, looking at photos, diagrams, etc. For example, watching a movie may not seem like a productive way to take language notes, but people who learn languages through visualization will be able to remember new foreign words easier by seeing them acted out.

 People who are hands-on learners, like me, like to get their hands dirty when learning a new language.
 The best way for hands-on learners to take notes when learning a new language is by actually doing something, often physical, that connects their memory to a new foreign word.

 Actually writing down your notes on paper (or, again, on an offline computer with a digital pen) is the best way for hands-on learners to take language notes.
-Besides writing things down on paper, hands-on learners can also take language notes by using hand gestures.
+Besides physically writing things down, hands-on learners can also take language notes by using hand gestures.
 For example, if you want to learn to say “good job” in a foreign language, you could write that phrase down in a notebook with one hand and use your other hand to give yourself a thumbs-up.

 If you’re a student in school taking a foreign language test, you can use your hands-on learning style to your advantage.
 If you discreetly use your hands to go over your hand-gesture notes while you’re taking your test, people may think you’re crazy, but you’ll prove them wrong when you ace your language test every time!